KyleVaughn/UM2/docs/source/install.rst

     # Add GMSH_ROOT to your bashrc so cmake can find gmsh.
     echo "export GMSH_ROOT=${PWD}" >> ~/.bashrc && source ~/.bashrc && cd ..

+    # You may also need the following line for Gmsh's GUI to work correctly:
+    # sudo apt install -y libglu1-mesa

 .. admonition:: Stop!
    :class: error